cs31415/cs31415.github.io/writings/india-2025-diary.md

 Wake up at 6.
 Appa makes coffee.

+Nisha comes at 9.
 Shonu has dosa for breakfast.
 We have sabudana khichdi.

 Aloo gobi and dal for lunch.